 - Finish Application: 3 days to cure

 Unless tragedy strikes (more about this below), you’ll want to sand your gym floor down to bare wood every 8-12 years.
-If all possible pitfalls are avoided, MFMA recommends no more than 6 total sand-downs for the approximate 75-year lifetime of a gym floor.
+Barring any major disasters, the MFMA recommends no more than 6 total sand-downs for the approximate 75-year lifetime of a gym floor.

 *The majority of courts will have multiple colors.
 Paint dry-time adds up when you have adjacent, or touching, colors as one would in a multi-color logo.
 Thus, if colors are not touching, like game markings, QHF can paint those at the same time.

-**It should be noted that spot-repairs can result in a difference of appearance to the undamaged areas.
-QHF takes great care to match existing game markings and appearance, but variables like age and color-matching can affect how close we can match the existing floor.
+**Spot-repairs can result in a difference of appearance to the undamaged areas.
+QHF takes great care to match existing game markings and appearance.
+Customers should be aware that variables like age and color-matching can affect how close we can match the existing floor.